zammad/zammad-admin-documentation/settings-ticket.rst

 Ticket
 ******

 ..
-Note:: Some Ticket related settings are configured within Tickets, which is why they can be found on :doc:`/ticket/settings-in-tickets`.
+Note:: Some Ticket related settings are configured within Tickets, which is why they can be found in the :doc:`/misc-composer`.

 Base
 ----